SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Evaluation

 \subsection{Privacy efficiency tradeoffs}

-We address {\bf Question-2} by evaluating \sys at various privacy levels and observing the performance impacts.
-Specifically, we maintain $\delta$ constant while varying $\epsilon$ from $0.1$ to $10$ and assess the performance across default testing queries (Q2, Q4, Q8).
-The results are shown in Figure~\ref{fig:eps1} and Figure~\ref{fig:eps2}.
+We address {\bf Question-2} by evaluating \sys at various privacy levels.
+Specifically, we maintain $\delta$ constant while varying $\epsilon$ from $0.1$ to $10$ and assess the performance across default testing queries.
+The results are shown in Figure~\ref{fig:eps2}.

-\boldparagraph{Observation 4.
+{\bf Observation 4.
 The privacy-efficiency tradeoff generally exists but exhibits varying trends at different privacy levels.
 For instance, \sys shows a clear tradeoff at higher privacy levels ($\epsilon < 1$), while at lower privacy levels ($\epsilon > 1$), the tradeoff becomes less pronounced.} When $\epsilon$ increases from $0.1$ to $1$, both memory usage and query latency for all test queries significantly decrease.
 However, increasing $\epsilon$ from $1$ to $10$ shows no significant performance gains.
 This may indicate that once $\epsilon$ exceeds $1$, the impact of noises on cardinality estimation or index building is alredy minimal, and further reductions in $\epsilon$ do not lead to notable improvements.
 Therefore, if high privacy protection is required, practitioners should carefully fine-tune privacy parameters to optimize performance.
 Conversely, if performance is the priority, setting $\epsilon$ near 1 is typically sufficient.

-\boldparagraph{Observation 5.
-Different queries exhibit varying performance sensitivities to changes in privacy levels.} Multi-join queries are significantly affected when privacy levels change.
-For instance, the performance overhead of Q8 at $\epsilon=0.1$ is more than $3\times$ higher than at $\epsilon=1$.
-In contrast, linear query (Q2) and binary join (Q4) overhead increases to only about $1.5\times$ under the same privacy settings.
-This difference stems from the error amplification inherent in multi-join operations, which frequently reuse synopses and require multiple cardinality estimations.
-Therefore, practitioners dealing with complex multi-join workloads may need careful fine-tune privacy parameters, as performance impacts can be substantial.